Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/9-documentation–additional.md

 <br/>

 ### File guidelines {#page-documentation-additional-specs-file-guidelines}
-Spec asset documentation files are `.dox` files found in @dirref{Altzone/Doc/Doxygen/Battle/additional-documentation/specs}.
+**Spec asset** documentation files are `.dox` files found in @dirref{Altzone/Doc/Doxygen/Battle/additional-documentation/specs}.
-Spec asset documentation files should be named as such:
+**Spec asset** documentation files should be named as such:
 - Filenames begin with "spec-asset" in all lower case.
-- This is then followed by the filename as it is in the project of the scene being documented.
+- This is then followed by the filename as it is in the project of the **spec** being documented.
 - Each word is separated by a hyphen.
 Documentation is specifically for the `.asset` files, not the source `.cs` files.